Come into My World: Live performances

-Other appearances
+Other appearances and usage

 "Come into My World" has been included on several compilation albums released by Minogue.
 The song's first inclusion was Minogue's 2004 compilation, Ultimate Kylie, which appeared on the second disc.
 The Fisherspooner remix appeared on Minogue's tenth remix album, Boombox (2008).
 The orchestral version was released on Minogue's thirteenth greatest hits, and first orchestral compilation, The Abbey Road Sessions.
 The song also appears on Minogue's 2011 box set compilation, The Albums 2000–2010, which served on the Fever disc while its most recent appearance is on the 2019 greatest hits album Step Back in Time: The Definitive Collection.
 The music video for "Come into My World" has been included once on Minogue's 2004 video compilation, Ultimate Kylie.
 The live versions for her Fever Tour, Showgirl: Homecoming Tour and For You, For Me Tour appears on their respective live releases.
 On 16 February 2018, Australian singer Betty Who released a cover of the song for Made in Australia compilation by Amazon Music.

+In March 2026, the music video for "Come into My World" was recreated in a commercial directed by Gondry and produced by Partizan for Chanel, featuring actress Margot Robbie and Minogue herself.